-Except for the following accounting standards that are relevant to our company, there were no additional standards and interpretations issued by the IASB that are not yet effective for the current reporting periods that we see as relevant for our Company.
-We have not early adopted these accounting standards.
+Except for the following accounting standards that are relevant to our company, there were no additional standards and interpretations issued by the IASB as of December 31, 2024 that are not yet effective for the current reporting periods that we see as relevant for our company.
+The Company is currently evaluating the impact of these standards on our financial statements.

-Standard/ Interpretation Title Applicable for fiscal years beginning on or after Amendments to IFRS 1 Classification of liabilities as current or non-current January 1, 2024 IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information January 1, 2024 IFRS S2 Climate-related Disclosures January 1, 2024
+Standard/ Interpretation Title Applicable for fiscal years beginning on or after Amendments to IFRS 9 and IFRS 7 Amendments to the Classification and Measurement of Financial Instruments January 1, 2026 IFRS 18 Presentation and Disclosure in Financial Statements January 1, 2027